 When mounting a volume, the client will immediately go into background and won't display any error messages.
 Use the -f option to prevent the mount process from going into background and get all error messages printed to the console.
-Alternatively, you can use the xtfsutil to print the last 20 errors for a mounted volume.
+Alternatively, you can execute xtfsutil --errors <mount point> to print the last 20 errors for a mounted volume.